 In accepting Living Well, and all the 141 Actions it contains, the Government has set a ground-breaking new direction for the provision of services and supports to people in NSW who experience mental illness.
 This is modelled on proven principles of recovery and person-centred care, which emphasise choice and autonomy and consider the personal and social dimensions of mental illness alongside its impact on people’s health.
 For this reason, the Plan takes a whole-of-Government perspective, including housing, education, employment assistance, the justice system and family support among the spectrum of services that people may require when they experience mental illness.

 “The NSW Government today committed to a once-in-a-generation overhaul of mental health care service delivery… The Government has accepted all actions outlined in the Commission's plan.”

 - NSW Premier Mike Baird 15 December 2014

 Living Well also firmly embeds an acknowledgement that good mental health is not only a matter for individuals, and that early support for children, families and communities can create strong foundations for positive mental health and resilience across the whole of life.

 The Government has announced a $115 million additional investment and outlined its approach to reform, known as Strengthening Mental Health Care in NSW, as the first stage of its commitment to implementing Living Well.

-In 2015 the NSW Mental Health Commission enters a new phase in which it will work with Government and the community to ensure NSW derives the greatest possible benefit from its commitment to Living Well.
+The NSW Mental Health Commission is working with Government and the community to ensure NSW derives the greatest possible benefit from its commitment to Living Well.